-- Profiled by Plantlife, the national wildflower conservation charity, in 2009 when, “on the brink”.
+- Profiled by Plantlife, the national wildflower conservation charity, when “on the brink”.

 - Deptford Pinks can thrive in “disturbed”, rough or sandy soil.